-Jessica Cooley recently went to Rwanda to the Peacemaker Bearing Witness retreat and then back again a few months later to document “Rescuer Stories” This report is from her visit to the prison.
-Read more of her reports on the Peacemaker Institute site.
+Jessica Cooley recently went with our team to Rwanda for the Peacemaker Bearing Witness retreat and then back again a few months later to document “Rescuer Stories” This report is from her visit to the prison.
+Jessica is a graduate of our Integral Peacemaker Training.

 The Power to Kill by Jessica Cooley

-So on Sunday, I met with four people who participated it the genocide.
-Rev. John, who is one of the Rwandans from the April Bearing Witness retreat, works with prisoners and ex-prisoner, facilitating personal transformation and reconciliation between these men and the surviving family members of the people they killed.
+So on Sunday, I met with four people who participated in the genocide.
+Rev. John, who is one of the Rwandans from the April Bearing Witness retreat, works with prisoners and ex-prisoner and facilitates personal transformation and reconciliation between these men and the surviving family members of the people they killed.
 These four men are in this program.
-Three killed during the genocide and the fourth ironically joined the Interahamwe to protect himself from being killed by the Interahamwe, because his father was a Tutsi.
-He didn’t kill, but was unquestionably complicit in the killings and has spent 10 years in prison.
+Three were killed during the genocide, and the fourth ironically joined the Interahamwe to protect himself from being killed by the Interahamwe because his father was a Tutsi.
+He didn’t kill but was unquestionably complicit in the killings and has spent 10 years in prison.

-When I greeted them at the guesthouse gate I was met with bright smiles and warm hands.
-I wish I had the ability to wiggle my nose and stop time in that moment so that I could just collapse and grieve.
+When I greeted them at the guesthouse gate, I was met with bright smiles and warm hands.
+I wish I had the ability to wiggle my nose and stop time at that moment so that I could just collapse and grieve.
 One of them was obviously my age or younger.
-Knowing thing that I was 14 when the genocide broke out, I knew that this man was himself a victim to circumstance and not a born killer.
+Knowing thing that I was 14 when the genocide broke out, I knew that this man was himself a victim of circumstance and not a born killer.
 And none of them were!
-But I smiled, recycling my three Rwanda phrases while escorting them to my “office” just outside my room.
+But I smiled, recycling my three Rwanda phrases while escorting them to my “office just outside my room.

-Interestingly the all four of these men used the word “power” at some point during the interview, which was a word that has not come up ONCE in my interviews with the rescuers.
-All were also apart of some political party (so that they could be where the power was), which is also something that almost none of the rescuers participated in.
-Most of the rescuers wanted nothing to do with politics because for them it reinforced divisionism, which they seem to be immune to or even phobic of.
-Rwanda was a one party system until 1991, and the results of becoming a multiparty system created more competitive discord than healthy democratic debate.
+Interestingly all four of these men used the word “power” at some point during the interview, which was a word that had not come up ONCE in my interviews with the rescuers.
+All were also a part of some political party (so that they could be where the power was), which is also something that almost none of the rescuers participated in.
+Most of the rescuers wanted nothing to do with politics because, for them, it reinforced divisionism, which they seem to be immune to or even phobic of.
+Rwanda was a one-party system until 1991, and the results of becoming a multiparty system created more competitive discord than healthy democratic debate.